Ribosylnicotinamide kinase

+The enzyme characterised from liver converts the riboside, nicotinamide riboside, to the ribonucleotide, nicotinamide mononucleotide, by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+This reaction is part of one of the biosynthesis pathways for the coenzyme, nicotinamide adenine dinucleotide.
+The other major one instead involves the enzyme nicotinamide phosphoribosyltransferase.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:N-ribosylnicotinamide 5'-phosphotransferase.
 This enzyme is also called ribosylnicotinamide kinase (phosphorylating).
-This enzyme participates in nicotinate and nicotinamide metabolism.

-Health

-Studies show potential for obesity treatment and for longer healthier life.
-Ribosylnicotinamide kinase seems to activate similar genes that Resveratrol does.

 Food

 The enzyme can be found in milk and beer.
 Since the molecules are difficult to detect, it is expected that there are a lot more food products containing ribosylnicotinamide kinase.